hapijs/hapi/docs/Reference.md

     - `charset` -  the 'Content-Type' HTTP header 'charset' property.
 Defaults to `'utf-8'`.
     - `encoding` - the string encoding scheme used to serial data into the HTTP payload when `source` is a string or marshalls into a string.
       Defaults to `'utf8'`.
-    - `location` - the raw value used to set the HTTP 'Location' header (actual value set depends on the server [`location`](#server.config.location) configuration option).
-Defaults to no header.
     - `passThrough` - if `true` and `source` is a `Stream`, copies the `statusCode` and `headers` of the stream to the outbound response.
       Defaults to `true`.
     - `stringify` - options used for `source` value requiring stringification.
 Defaults to no replacer and no space padding.